Buffaloed

-The film tells the story of a paroled convict who will do anything to escape Buffalo, New York.
-Hustling for money and crippled by debt, she decides to become a debt collector herself.

 The film had its world premiere at the Tribeca Film Festival on April 27, 2019, and was released in select theatres and on demand on February 14, 2020, by Magnolia Pictures.
-The film was met with generally positive reviews from critics.
+It received generally positive reviews from critics, who praised the film's concept and the performances of Deutch, Greer and Courtney, while some were critical of Sacca's script and certain plot elements.

 Plot

 Peg Dahl is born in Buffalo, New York to a poor, blue-collar family.
 Disappointed in her family's financial situation and inspired by her late father's tendency to hustle, she looks for ways to make money.
 Through her childhood she studies economics and works small money-making schemes with a plan to attend an Ivy League school and work on Wall Street.

 When Peg gets into a good college but can't afford it, she begins selling counterfeit tickets to Bills games.
 She is eventually caught and is sentenced to forty months in prison.
 When Peg is released from prison she first works at her brother J.J.'s bar cleaning toilets.
 But then she hustles the local debt collection firm to erase her own legal debt by working for them.
 She rises to the top but is cheated by the owner of the firm.

-At the bar Graham, who works for the DA and is investigating the shady debt collection racket in Buffalo, and Peg connect.
+At the bar, Peg connects with Graham, who works for the DA and is investigating the shady debt collection racket in Buffalo.
 They sneak out during a bar brawl and she takes him to her place.
 She tells him she's quitting her job, so they exchange info and then sleep together.

 The next morning Peg announces she's going to start her own debt collection business, but legit, based on intel Graham provided her.
 She recruits fellow hustlers, from phone sex operators to Asian business owners and a fellow parolee.
 The idea is like sales, the pitch she gives them is to free people from the pressures of debt.